atoti/atoti/docker/README.md

   <a href="https://www.linkedin.com/showcase/atoti/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" alt="linkedin"></a>
 </p>

-Run the following commands at the root of the repository:
+Run the following commands at the root of the repository for the given Dockerfile:

 `Dockerfile`